 For more than thirty years, The Center has been concerned with the issues and needs of gifted students.
 With humble beginnings in a cubicle-like office to a current reputation of excellence throughout the nation, The Center for Gifted Studies at Western Kentucky University realizes that, in spite of progress, many needs remain unaddressed.
 With the support of friends, The Center looks forward to the future and to meeting those needs.

-1989 – Becoming The Center for Gifted Studies: The Center for Gifted Studies became an official center at Western Kentucky University, with an enactment by the WKU Board of Regents in June.
+- The Center for Gifted Studies becomes an official center at Western Kentucky University with an enactment by the WKU Board of Regents.